-Housing costs vary greatly from one student to another depending on their preference to live alone or to seek roommates, whether they choose to rent a house, to rent an apartment, or to seek on-campus housing, etc. For more information visit the Office of Residential Life.
+Housing costs vary greatly from one student to another depending on their preference to live alone or to seek roommates, whether they choose to rent a house, to rent an apartment, or to seek on-campus housing, etc. For more information visit the Office of Residential Life and the Off Campus website.